Mossad: Argentina

 In 1960, Mossad discovered that the Nazi leader Adolf Eichmann was in Argentina.
 A team of five Mossad agents led by Shimon Ben Aharon slipped into Argentina and, through surveillance, confirmed that he had been living there under the name of Ricardo Klement.
 He was abducted on May 11, 1960 and taken to a hideout.
 He was subsequently smuggled to Israel, where he was tried and executed.
 Argentina protested what it considered as a violation of its sovereignty, and the United Nations Security Council noted that "repetition of acts such as [this] would involve a breach of the principles upon which international order is founded, creating an atmosphere of insecurity and distrust incompatible with the preservation of peace" while also acknowledging that "Eichmann should be brought to appropriate justice for the crimes of which he is accused" and that "this resolution should in no way be interpreted as condoning the odious crimes of which Eichmann is accused."
 Mossad abandoned a second operation, intended to capture Josef Mengele.

 United States

+Shortly after Rafael Eitan visited Inslaw in February 1983, the software PROMIS was allegedly stolen and copied by the United States Department of Justice, which triggered years of litigation.
+Earl W. Brian and Edwin Meese, two men with close ties to Reagan, are said to have sold or given the software to over 80 countries, with a “back door” built into the program, which allowed for espionage.
+Two versions of the software are said to have been sold: an American one for the CIA and an Israeli one for the Mossad.
+The software with the built-in back door is said to have reached the KGB via the British publisher Robert Maxwell, a Mossad agent.
+Maxwell was also able to sell the bugged Israeli version of PROMIS to Sandia National Laboratories and Los Alamos National Laboratory, two of the most important nuclear research and national security facilities in the United States.
+He is said to have been assisted by John Tower.

+After the 1987 arrest of Israeli spy Jonathan Pollard, wiretaps pointed to a high-level Israeli spy in the U.S. known as “Mega.”
+Mega may have been a group of people (possibly the Mega/Study Group, alleged to be connected to Israeli intelligence).